Illinois Institute of Technology's Office of Financial Aid provides institutional and federal financial assistance for students and families.

 - Concurrently admitted and enrolled doctoral and master’s degree candidates.

 This discount is administered by the Office of Financial Aid and is awarded during the admissions process.

 Alumni Half Scholarship

 The Alumni Half Scholarship is available to any degree-seeking student who graduated from Illinois Institute of Technology within the past two years with an undergraduate GPA of at least 3.5 out of 4.0.
 This award covers half the cost of a student's tuition (up to a maximum of 4.5 credit hours per semester) for full-time graduate students in their first year of study.
 The Alumni Half Scholarship is only available to students enrolling in a graduate program in the College of Architecture, College of Science, School of Applied Technology, or Lewis College of Human Sciences.
 The Alumni Half Scholarship does not apply to Illinois Institute of Technology alumni pursuing a second or additional graduate degree.
-After a student exhausts her/his half-tuition scholarship, s/he is eligible for the Alumni Tuition Discount.
+After a student exhausts their half-tuition scholarship, they are eligible for the Alumni Tuition Discount.

 Veterans’ Educational Benefits